masunsolar/masunsolar/README.md

 I'm **Natan S. Rodrigues**, a 20-year-old computer science student at **UniFil** (graduating 2028) and **Full Stack Python** course graduate at **EBAC**.
 I code in **HTML, CSS, JavaScript, Java, C, PHP, Pascal and Python**.

-My skills also extend to the Microsoft Office Suite (Word, PowerPoint, Excel) and image/video editing.

 💡 Winner of **Ideathon IntegraQM**.
 Passionate about leveraging technology to create solutions.
 🎧 Music lover | 🎮 Gamer | 👨‍💻 Tech enthusiast.

 <br>